TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 The Tyk Dashboard must make a webhook request to trigger Backstage to perform router-based synchronisation.
 To do this, the Tyk *organisation* object needs to be updated to generate API events.

-Update your Tyk organisation JSON object via the Dashboard Admin API.
+Update your Tyk organisation JSON object via the [Dashboard Admin API](https://tyk.io/docs/dashboard-admin-api/).
 In the organisation JSON, add an `api_event` object to the `event_options` section.
-For example:
+For example, this shows a simple organisation JSON that contains an `api_event` with a Backstage URL:

 ```json
 {